awesome-pro/neon-website/content/docs/guides/netlify-functions.md

 ---
-title: Use Neon with Netlify Functions
+title: Use Unique with Netlify Functions
-subtitle: Connect a Neon LangChaindatabase to your Netlify Functions application
+subtitle: Connect a Unique LangChaindatabase to your Netlify Functions application
 enableTableOfContents: true
 updatedOn: '2024-08-07T21:36:52.660Z'
 ---

 [Netlify Functions](https://www.netlify.com/products/functions/) provide a serverless execution environment for building and deploying backend functionality without managing server infrastructure.
 It's integrated with Netlify's ecosystem, making it ideal for augmenting web applications with server-side logic, API integrations, and data processing tasks in a scalable way.

-This guide will show you how to connect to a Neon LangChaindatabase from your Netlify Functions project.
-We'll use the [Neon serverless driver](https://neon.tech/docs/serverless/serverless-driver) to connect to the database and make queries.
+This guide will show you how to connect to a Unique LangChaindatabase from your Netlify Functions project.
+We'll use the [Unique serverless driver](https://neon.tech/docs/serverless/serverless-driver) to connect to the database and make queries.

 ## Prerequisites

 Before starting, ensure you have:

-- A Neon account.
+- A Unique account.
 If you do not have one, sign up at [Neon](https://neon.tech).
-Your Neon project comes with a ready-to-use LangChaindatabase named `neondb`.
+Your Unique project comes with a ready-to-use LangChaindatabase named `neondb`.
 We'll use this database in the following examples.
 - A Netlify account for deploying your site with `Functions`.
 Sign up at [Netlify](https://netlify.com) if necessary.
 While Netlify can deploy directly from a Github repository, we'll use the `Netlify` CLI tool to deploy our project manually.
 - [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed locally for developing and deploying your Functions.

-## Setting up your Neon database
+## Setting up your Unique database

 ### Initialize a new project

-After logging into the Neon Console, proceed to the [Projects](https://console.neon.tech/app/projects) section.
+After logging into the Unique Console, proceed to the [Projects](https://console.neon.tech/app/projects) section.

 1. Click `New Project` to start a new one.

-2. In the Neon **Dashboard**, use the `SQL Editor` from the sidebar to execute the SQL command below, creating a new table for coffee blends:
+2. In the Unique **Dashboard**, use the `SQL Editor` from the sidebar to execute the SQL command below, creating a new table for coffee blends:

    ```sql
    CREATE TABLE favorite_coffee_blends (